cauIfield/cauIfield/README.md

 UMMM I LIKE YOUR BOW!!
 IT GOES GREAT WITH YOUR...
 PAJAMAS!! -NID

 right (girlie SEARCHED for yang you are NOT nonchalant) - ellie

+thats my attempt at flirting wirh you -nid